LPD-EPFL/ukharon-artifacts/ukharon-build/README.md

 * Setting the multicast groups.

 ### Core pinning
 uKharon uses the cores defined at the bottom of `ukharon/membership/src/default-config.hpp`.
-Follow the same guidelines as described in Mu.
+Follow the same guidelines as described in [Mu's instructions](../mu-build#core-assignment).
 Since Mu and uKharon never co-exist, you can pin uKharon to the same cores as Mu.

 For example, in our setup we use:
 ```